Mental health services and support

 - Mental health support for refugees and asylum seekers

-Seven Wellbeing Centres, located across East Sussex, provide a range of community-based mental health and wellbeing support to help you to get well, stay well and prevent crisis.
+Seven Wellbeing Centres in East Sussex provide a range of community-based mental health and wellbeing support to help you to get well, stay well and prevent crisis.
 The centres are in Hastings and St Leonards, Bexhill, Eastbourne, Hailsham, Lewes, Uckfield and Crowborough.

 Support for mental health and wellbeing is offered through a support plan developed with each client (age 16 plus).

 Peer Support Service